-This case study was written Vignesh Ramachandran for the Institute for Nonprofit News and published on March 10, 2021.
+This case study was written by Vignesh Ramachandran for the Institute for Nonprofit News and published on March 10, 2021.

 Bay City News, an independent local news outlet that covers the San Francisco Bay Area, raised more than $200,000 from local supporters in 2020, including several major funders.
 Led by owner and publisher Katherine (Kat) Rowlands, who oversees much of the fundraising and donor development work, these efforts doubled donations over 2019 and tripled the organization’s individual and large donations when counting multi-year pledges.